Top

 One of the big appeals of the fee-free Chase current account will be the ability to earn cashback when you spend with your debit card.

-Often current accounts will promise a higher rate of cashback ‒ perhaps as high as 15% ‒ but only when you spend with specific partner retailers.
+Often, current accounts will promise a higher rate of cashback ‒ perhaps as high as 15% ‒ but only when you spend with specific partner retailers.

-Earn 5% on rounded up savings
+Earn up to 5% on your savings

 Another nice feature of the Chase account is the way that it can help you save money while spending with it.